-How to Approach Selling Your Collection Are you looking to sell artwork that no longer fits your aesthetic?
+Are you looking to sell artwork that no longer fits your aesthetic?
 Or perhaps you are downsizing and need to let go of certain pieces?
-Esteemed art advisor, Deborah Gunn, will lead a discussion with Bettina Huang, Head of Consignment at Artsy, Aimee Pflieger, Head of Online Sales, Specialist at Sotheby’s, and Aldo Rubino, established collector and founder of Museo de Arte Contemporáneo de Buenos Airesas, they explain why it is important to know your options so that you can maximize your financial result.
+Esteemed art advisor, Deborah Gunn, will lead a discussion with Bettina Huang, Head of Consignment at Artsy and Aimee Pflieger, Head of Online Sales at Sotheby’s, to explain why it is important to know your options to maximize your financial result.

 This session took place live during the Symposium at Art New York 2017.